stefwalter/osbuild.github.io/_collections/_news/2020-06-01-how-to-ostree-anaconda.md

 # Prerequisites

-The naming of *Image Builder* and it's various parts need some introduction.
-Here's how you get it all installed.
+The naming of *Image Builder* and it's various parts need [some introduction](../documentation/).
+So I'll give you the steps you need in order to get it all installed.
 We'll also use ```podman``` later on.

     $ sudo yum install osbuild osbuild-ostree osbuild-composer composer-cli podman
     $ sudo systemctl start osbuild-composer.socket